dabeaz/curio/docs/devel.rst

 own thread, freeing the Curio kernel loop to work on other tasks in the meantime.

-Under the covers, Curio maintains a pool of preallocated threads dedicated for performing synchronous operations like this (by default the pool consists of 64 worker threads).
+Internally, Curio maintains a pool of preallocated threads dedicated for performing synchronous operations like this (by default the pool consists of 64 worker threads).
 The ``run_in_thread()`` function uses this pool.
 You're not really supposed to worry about